Blueflowerss/cdda-TDG-mod/README.md

 			-can be randomly found where coffeemakers usually are -a strange door
-		-you can find it while wandering the fields, it's extremely rare -examine it to be teleported to a random chamber inside the Officium Mundi -exit
+		-you can find it while wandering the fields, it's extremely rare -first usage teleports you to a random chamber in the offices -next usages should teleport you to the last door you used to exit the dimension -exit
 		-a metal door, use it to return to the door you used to enter the dimension.
 	-some changes to the backrooms